jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 h_0
 $$
 to the RNN.
-4. Use a word vector to convert a word to a vector.
+4. Use a word embedding lookup table to convert a word to a vector. (a.k.a word2vec)
 5. Feed the word vector and
 $$
 h_0